-Mrs. King said the cutback of personnel in the Library Do cumentation Project of the cen ter was made so that other projects, including establishment of an institute for non-violent social change and a memorial park surrounging her justand's crypt, could be gotten off the ground,
+Mrs. King said the cutback of personnel in the Library Documentation Project of the cen ter was made so that other projects, including establishment of an institute for non-violent social change and a memorial park surrounging her justend's crypt, could be gotten off the ground.

-During the first of two news conferences Mrs. Kingheldon he subject, she was picketed w the library staff members who had been dismissed, they iald, without notice last week.
+During the first of two news conferences Mrs. Kingheldon he subject, she was picketed to the library staff members sho had been dismissed, they iald, without notice last week,

 The protestors carried

-Mrs. Martin Lother King, Jr., signs reading "MLK Center employes seek fair labor prac tices," "what happened to movie funds" and "save the King Center."
+Mrs. Martin Luther King, Jr., signs reading MLK Center employes seek fair labor practices," "what happened to movie funds" and "save the King Center."

-In the second news conference, Mrs. King said the \$2 million received from showing the special film "King-Montgomery to Memphis," was di-vided among the Southern Christian Leadership Conference founded and headed by her husband, the M a r tin.
-Luther King Jr. Foundation and other organizations,- necessity, because of a tenuous financial sibustion.
+In the second news conference, Mrs. King said the \$2 million received from showing the special film "King-Montgomery to Memphis," was di-vided among the Southern Christian Leadership Conference founded and headed by her husband, the M a r tin-Luther King Jr. Foundation and other organizations,- necessity, because of a tenuous financial sibuation.
 These cutbacks were necessary in order that a large indebtedness be liquidated."

-The Memorial Center, she said, received only \$300,000 of the money which was donated to it by the foundation, She said "the cutback of staff in the Library Documentation Project was anadministrative the center board, of which she is president, also has remov-ed Dr. Vincent Harding of Atlants University as acting director of the center, Dr. Jut Hus S, Scott Jr, has been nam ed executive director.
+The Memorial Center, she said, received only \$300,000 of the money which was donnted to it by the foundation,

+She said "the cutback of staff in the Library Documentation Project was an administrative

-She added "It was the only practical solution we saw, with the exception of phrasing out the whole "library operation, It was a matter of trying to balance the whole center.
-Mrs. King said earlier that
+She added "it was the only practical solution we saw, with the exception of phrasing out the whole "library operation, It was a matter of trying to balance the whole center.